Should women preach at Mass?

-Years later, I would carry the same interest in homilies to seminary.
-There I fell in love with the whole process of preaching—chewing over sacred texts, listening to God’s prompts, bringing the words to life with my voice.
+Years later I would carry the same interest in homilies to seminary.
+There I fell in love with preaching, with the whole process—chewing over sacred texts, listening to God’s prompts, bringing the words to life with my voice.
 The pulpit tapped a deep spirit in me.
 I felt so alive preaching at midday prayers and on retreats.
 The community affirmed my gifts too.

-Perhaps that’s what caused hot tears to flow anytime anyone asked about women giving homilies.
-I sensed a call from God and the community to serve the church in this particular way but felt stuck.
-The norm of who can preach the homily seemed like a tightly wound fist that just wouldn’t expand.
+Perhaps that’s what caused the hot tears to flow anytime anyone asked about women giving homilies.
+I sensed a call from God and the community to serve the church in this particular way, but I felt stuck.
+The norm of who can preach the homily seemed like a tightly wound fist.
+It just wouldn’t expand.

 And then, on the holiest of nights, it did.

 • • •